- Virtual Exhibit

 I’m gonna walk right up those Capitol steps

 I ain’t even gonna knock

 You say you’re tryin’ to rehabilitate us

 Then show us you are

 At the time, Arkansas had arguably the worst prison system in the country.
 “Trusties,” themselves prisoners, policed the grounds.
 Many inmates were tortured and abused, while others suffered from unspeakable sanitary conditions, lack of food, and woeful medical treatment.
-Conditions became so bad for inmates that in 1970, the United States Supreme Court, citing the Eight Amendment’s probation against “cruel and unusual punishment,” ruled the entire state system unconstitutional.
+Conditions became so bad for inmates that in 1970, the 8th Circuit Court of Appeals in St. Louis, citing the Eight Amendment’s probation against “cruel and unusual punishment,” ruled the entire state system unconstitutional.